Swirrl/table2qb/README.md

 ### codelist_file

 Input CSV codelist file.
+This parameter is used only with the codelist-pipeline.

 ### codelist_name

 Name of the output codelist file in Turtle format.
 The value of codelist_name is used as the value of the `dcterms:title` property of the created codelist.
+This parameter is used only with the codelist-pipeline.

 ### codelist_slug

 [Slug](http://patterns.dataincubator.org/book/url-slug.html) of the output codelist file.
-The slug string provided will appear in a particular position in the generated URLs - e.g. a URL containing the `codelist_slug` "gender" might look like this: <http://statistics.gov.scot/def/concept/gender/female>
+The slug string provided will appear in a particular position in the generated URLs - e.g. a URL containing the `codelist_slug` "gender" might look like this: <http://statistics.gov.scot/def/concept/gender/female> .
+This parameter is used only with the codelist-pipeline.

 ### dataset_name

 Name of the output file in Turtle format.
 The value of dataset_name is used as the value of the `dcterms:title` property of the created dataset.
+This parameter is used only with the cube-pipeline.

 ### dataset_slug

 [Slug](http://patterns.dataincubator.org/book/url-slug.html) of the output file.
-The slug string provided will appear in a particular position in the generated URLs - e.g. a URL containing the `dataset_slug` "employment" might look like this: <http://statistics.gov.scot/data/employment/S12000039/2017-Q1/Female/count/people>
+The slug string provided will appear in a particular position in the generated URLs - e.g. a URL containing the `dataset_slug` "employment" might look like this: <http://statistics.gov.scot/data/employment/S12000039/2017-Q1/Female/count/people> .
+This parameter is used only with the cube-pipeline.

 ### Observation Data